smldlyst/Profile/README.md

 ### Introduce
-#### Nice to meet you!
+#### Hello.
 I majored in statistics and work as an AI engineer.
 I am particularly interested in anomaly detection and deep learning prediction modeling for time series data.

 ------------
 <div align = center>